lloydkevin/hugo-wd/content/post/2008-06-09-ie-hack-css-centering.md

 ### Fixing The Problem

 This one is a bit nicer than the [CSS min-height hack][2].
-You need to use the _text-align_ property to center for the element above, because **Internet Explorer sucks and doesn&#8217;t understand the auto margin**.
+You need to use the _text-align_ property to center for the element above, because **Internet Explorer sucks and doesn't understand the auto margin**.
 Now too fix this, you need to reset the text-align to left.

 <pre class="brush: css; title: ; notranslate" title="">body {
 	text-align: center;